lordtao/android-tao-log/README.md

 Log.enableComponentsChangesLogging(this);
 ```

-You will receive information about the activation lifecycle calls
+You will receive information about an activity lifecycle calls

 ![Image of LogActivity example](log_activity.png)